MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P07-Display-Average-Review/content.md

 ---
-title: "Adding AJAX to Forms"
+title: "Display Average Review"
-slug: add-ajax
+slug: average-review
 ---

+Your team is requesting that we display movies' average review rating.

 # New Feature Branch